 BALEENkitchen combines a gorgeous seaside ambience with delicious, mostly seafood dishes, making it a perfect place to take someone you love for a fine dining experience.
 Located in Redondo Beach Marina, the restaurant features a pretty patio overlooking the boats, as well as a cozy indoor lounge and formal main dining room.
 It's been recently reimagined with a renovation and two talented chefs now at the helm in the kitchen (Vasili Tavernakis and Paul Dinulescu) are putting out some seriously great food.
 The Pan-Roasted Diver Scallops with a corn-truffle puree might just make you swoon.
-Pair it with the Lobster Mac & Cheese made with aged white cheddar and truffles and you'll definitely notice love in the air.
-BALEENkitchen is doing everything right these days, from craft cocktails that are very appropriate for a lover's night out (Cali Love and Catch Me If You Can are two favorites) to an excellent wine list that is half off on Wednesdays.
+Pair it with the Lobster Mac & Cheese made with truffles and you'll definitely notice love in the air.
+BALEENkitchen is doing everything right these days, from craft cocktails that are very appropriate for a lover's night out to an excellent wine list that is half off on Wednesdays.

 At the Inn of the Seventh Ray, lovers find waterfalls and sycamore trees in a taken-over-by-nature setting that easily leads to romantic feelings.
 That's especially true if you sit out in the slightly wild garden, where a welcoming fireplace gives a soft glow to the whole space.
 And being in Topanga Canyon, it's no surprise that the chefs at this iconic restaurant actually forage for the herbs they use in the organic dishes they concoct.
 Plus, most of the produce used in the menu selections are sourced locally and the chef makes sure that many dishes can be made gluten-free or vegan.
 Carnivores should be sure to try the 8-hour Plum Braised Short Ribs for a swooningly great dish.
 Located well into the canyon, you'll wend your way in for about five miles from either PCH on the ocean side or from the San Fernando Valley.